 Think about anything that may raise questions while reviewing a resume, transcript, or recommendations.
 Typically the kinds of gaps that raise questions are significant gaps in employment (more than a few months), anything below a C on your college transcript (particularly in quantitative coursework), and low test scores.

 Stacy Blackman Consulting has worked with successful candidates to Michigan Ross for over a decade and can offer comprehensive strategic advice every step of the way.
-Now that you’ve reviewed our Ross MBA essay tips, contact us to learn more.
+So now that you’ve reviewed our Ross MBA essay tips, contact us to learn more.